Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Moduli Spaces of Disks

 Points in this stratum correspond to trees of sphere bubbles, with semi-infinite edges corresponding to marked points, and finite edges corresponding to nodes (see \cite[Section D.3, Figure 4]{mcduffsalamon}).
 The Deligne-Mumford (or Grothendieck-Knudsen) compactification, as a set, is the union of all such strata.
 It is a smooth manifold (see \cite[Section D.5]{mcduffsalamon}).
 The codimension of the stratum indexed by $T$ is $2(|V(T)|-1)$.

-\begin{definition} A {\bf directed $d$-leafed planar tree} is a directed $d$-leafed tree $T$ embedded in $\R^2$.
+\begin{definition2} A {\bf directed $d$-leafed planar tree} is a directed $d$-leafed tree $T$ embedded in $\R^2$.
 It consists of the following data: \begin{itemize} \item a finite set of vertices $V(T)$; \item a set of $d$ semi-infinite {\bf outgoing edges}; \item a single semi-infinite {\bf incoming edge}, connected to a vertex $v \in V(T)$ called the {\bf root} of $T$; \item a set $E(T)$ of internal edges. \end{itemize} A vertex is allowed to have zero outgoing edges, but must always have exactly one incoming edge.
 We say that a vertex $v \in V(T)$ is {\bf stable} if it has $\ge 2$ outgoing edges, and {\bf semi-stable} if it has $\ge 1$ outgoing edges.
+If all vertices of $T$ are stable, we call $T$ stable; if all vertices are semi-stable, we call $T$ semi-stable.
 Given a tuple $\bm{L}$, we say that $T$ {\bf has labels $\bm{L}$} if the connected components of $\R^2 \setminus T$ are labeled by the elements of $\bm{L}$, in order.
-A labeling of $T$ induces a labeling $\bm{L}_v$ of the regions surrounding each vertex $v\in V(T)$ (see Figure \ref{fig:2treelabels}). \end{definition}
+A labeling of $T$ induces a labeling $\bm{L}_v$ of the regions surrounding each vertex $v\in V(T)$ (see Figure \ref{fig:2treelabels}). \end{definition2}

 The Deligne-Mumford compactification of $\overline{\mathcal{R}}(\bm{L},\bm{E})$ consists of stable trees of disk and sphere bubbles with appropriate markings (see \cite[Section 2.3]{Frauenfelder2008}).
 It is a smooth manifold with corners.
 Each boundary stratum is indexed by a directed tree $T$, together with a directed planar subtree $T_L$ with labels $\bm{L}$.
 We denote $T_E := T\setminus T_L$.
 We require that the semi-infinite edges of $T_E$ are indexed by $\bm{E}$.
 For each vertex $v \in T_L$, we have a labeling $\bm{L}_v$ as above, and denote by $\bm{E}_v$ the set of edges incident to $v$ in $T_E$.
 For each vertex $v \in T_E$, we denote by $\bm{E}_v$ the set of edges incident to $v$ in $T_E$.
 We require that the tree is stable, in the sense that for each vertex $v \in T_L$,